Last Modified: 19 Aug 2015

 Overnight stops and driving distances each day may vary to best suit the needs of the group.
 Our described itineraries are to be used as a general guide only.

 Expect some culture shock.
 You'll be exposed to signs of poverty and access to services may be sporadic.
 The food will be quite different to home and English speakers harder to find.
 Respecting the local culture will make it easier to fit in and really experience the location.

 This trip will raise your heartbeat.
 Moderate physical activities are included and a good level of fitness is required.

-In Central Asia you will need to be healthy enough to cope with extremes of climate, from hot deserts through to cold of the high mountains.
-Overland travelling can be demanding - long, rough travel days and dusty conditions can be challenging to some.
-You will need to be fit enough to help every day with the camp chores (cooking, washing up, general camp set up) as well as putting up, and taking down your own tent.
+In Asia you will need to be healthy enough to cope with extremes of climates from the hot deserts through to the colds of the high mountains.
+Overland travelling can be demanding - long, rough travel days, dusty conditions can be challenging to some.
+You will need to be fit enough to help every day with the camp chores (cooking, washing up, general camp set up) as well as putting up and taking down your own tent.
 There are some long driving days and some early morning starts.
-The step-up into the overland vehicle, while not overly high can become tiring.
-You need to judge if you are physically fit enough to haul yourself up and down the step at least 8-10 times a day.
-By and large, our Central Asia trips have a good range of hotel accommodation mixed up with camping, so that life is not too rough.
+The step up into the overland vehicle, while not overly high can become tiring and you need to judge yourself to be physically fit enough to haul yourself up and down the step at least 8-10 times a day.
+By and large our Asia trips have a good range of hotel accommodation mixed up with camping so that life is not too rough.

 Included activities are listed in the day-to-day itinerary, all other activities are optional and at your own expense.
 If you choose not to participate in the included activities on this itinerary, the cost will not be refunded.